Space for the Earth

-Space for the Earth is the fifteenth studio album by English progressive and psychedelic rock band Ozric Tentacles.
-The album was released on 9 October 2020 through the Kscope label.
+Background

 Written, recorded and produced by frontman Ed Wynne in his Blue Bubble studio in Scotland, the album features his son Silas Neptune on keyboards and Balázs Szende on drums, as well as several additional musicians many of which are former Ozric Tentacles members.
 The album was officially announced on 22 July 2020 followed by the release of the single "Humboldt Currant".

 The Tour That Didn't Happen Edition

 An expanded version of the album, subtitled "The Tour That Didn't Happen Edition", was released on 3 September 2021.
 It included a 33-minute bonus track entitled "Six Worlds...
 (An Unusual Journey)".